twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/creativity.md

 When applying these three criteria, it is critical to recognize that originality, usefulness, and surprise are all quantitative rather than qualitative attributes of an idea.
 Specifically, we really have to speak of degree to which an idea satisfies each of the three criteria.
 In addition, the three attributes should have a zero point, that is, it should be possible to speak of an idea lacking any originality, usefulness, or surprise whatsoever.
 Finally, we have to assume that if an idea scores zero on any one criterion then it must have zero creativity as well.
 For example, someone who reinvents the wheel is definitely producing a useful idea, but the idea has zero originality and hence no creativity whatsoever.
 Similarly, someone who invented a parachute made entirely out of steel reinforced concrete would get lots of credit for originality—and surprise!—but none for usefulness.

 Yet, certainly, we have to ask: Who makes these judgments?
 The person who generated the idea or other people who the person expects to appreciate the idea?
-If the former, we can speak of subjective or personal “little-c creativity,” and if the later, we have objective or consensual “Big-C Creativity” (Simonton, in press).
+If the former, we can speak of subjective or personal “little-c creativity,” and if the later, we have objective or consensual “Big-C Creativity” (Simonton, 2013).
 This distinction is important because sometimes personal and consensual assessments do not have to agree.
 Such disagreements are especially conspicuous in “neglected geniuses,” such as the poet Emily Dickinson, the painter Vincent Van Gogh, and the scientist Gregor Mendel—all producing ideas that received only posthumous recognition for their creativity.

 Creativity is a very complex phenomenon (Hennessey & Amabile, 2010; Runco, 2004).
 As a result, psychologists who study creativity can do so from many different perspectives.
 Nevertheless, the three most common perspectives are cognitive processes, personal characteristics, and social contexts.